kahinimehta/ContextCategorizationTask/script.md

 **During trials — choice screen:** **"Which context fits best?
 Use the left/right keys to choose."** + **[CONTEXT A LABEL] | [CONTEXT B LABEL]**

 **Break screen (every 16 trials):** **"Take a break!"** + progress bar + percentage

-**Experimenter note:** remind them to 1. say their choices out loud and 2. clearly so recordings can be transcribed.
-They should 3. only speak when prompted by the screen.
-Also 4. make sure they know they can re-use answers, but should try to be creative.
-They have breaks every 16 trials where you can check in with them and reiterate these 4 things.

 ---